 When I first received the Yonex VCORE Duel G 97 (310g), I was a little skeptical, the lighter weight and the not-so-common string pattern had me a little concerned.
 The Yonex VCORE Duel G 97 (310g) has a “just between” string pattern of 16 mains and 20 crosses and felt a little lighter than what I prefer in my tennis racquets.
 I did notice, however, that the frame construction gave it a very solid feel.
 I was pretty excited to hit with this tennis racquet and to review it.
 Keep in mind this is not the tennis racquet that Stan Wawrinka plays with, he plays with the Yonex VCORE Duel G 97 330g.

-Yonex VCORE Duel G 97 (310g) Stringing Impressions
+Yonex VCORE Duel G 97 (310g) review: Stringing Impressions

 I knew ahead of time that the tennis racquet had shared holes at 8T, 7H, and 8H; so having that in mind I didn’t let myself get confused with the additional cross string (20th cross) that is shared.